 - At check-in, determine the estimated cost based on room rates, length of stay, taxes, and any other costs.
 Be careful not to overestimate the request.

 - Merchant must inform the cardholder the estimated cost of the authorization before initiating the request.

 - Obtain the authorization request which remains valid for the duration of the stay.

 Fraud Preventing Check Out

 After the cardholder's stay, there are a couple American Express requirement hospitality merchant need to be aware of.
 The first is if the cost of the stay comes to more than 15% above the original authorization amount, merchants will need to reauthorize.

 American Express states that "the card cannot be used to bill damages, losses, penalties or fines."
 The American Express merchant agreement has merchants get the cardholder to sign a separate charge for the damages and must submit it as a separate transaction.
 So, merchants need to charge courtesy fees at check-in.

 Preparation Helps in the Long Run

 Setting up dispute best practices may seem daunting to merchants.
-But the effort pays off in the long run to the prevention of unnecessary disputes.
+But the efforts pays off in the long run to prevent unnecessary disputes.
 Which means less revenue loss, a smaller amount of time spent crafting dispute response documents, and a drop in the cost of disputes fees.
 Overall, creating preventive measures to stop disputes and setting up your operations to have the correct evidence when disputes happen will protect your hotel's bottom line.